Chelseasingla1/copilotproject/README.md

 ## Introduction

-Welcome to the integration guide for CopilotKit in our existing React project!
+Welcome to the integration guide for CopilotKit in our existing React project of Dev-Deakin!
 CopilotKit offers an open-source AI copilot platform designed to provide context-aware assistance, enhance user interaction, and streamline development processes.
-In this guide, we'll explain how to add the Copilot API key to your project and explore how CopilotKit can benefit our existing application.
+In this guide, we'll explain how to add the Copilot API key to your project and explore how CopilotKit can benefit our existing application, which allows users to post new questions, articles, and search for existing posts through a Copilot chat interface
 ## Getting Started with CopilotKit

 To integrate CopilotKit into our React application, follow these steps: